About Green Tea

 Chao Qing and Hong Qing are the most common green teas, with Chao Qing almost always stronger than Hong Qing.

 Most green teas involve a shape making process where the membranes of the leaves are hand-rubbed for even contact with the heat source, usually resulting in a stronger taste.
-A tea without the shape making step or a tea that takes on a free-style shape is referred to as Mao Feng – also being a Hong Qing green, Mao Feng is the mildest green tea.
+A loose leaf tea without the shape making step or a loose leaf tea that takes on a free-style shape is referred to as Mao Feng – also being a Hong Qing green, Mao Feng is the mildest green tea.

 Green Tea Picking Grades: